-5 3.2 Geomorphological map
+3.2 Geomorphological map

-Based on the time series of very-high resolution DSMs, their associated shaded relief surfaces, slope maps, and field observations, a geomorphological map (Figure 4) of the Schimbrig area is produced following Seijmonsbergen (2013) and the landslide classification by Varnes (1978).
-Field observations consist of GPS measurements of the scarp, flowlines and boundaries of the earthflow.
-Identification of stable ridges, and visual analysis of geomorphic units are based on expert knowledge.
+Based on the time series of very high-resolution DSMs, their associated shaded relief surfaces, slope maps, and field observations, a geomorphological map (Fig. 4) of the Schimbrig area is produced following Seijmonsbergen (2013) and the landslide classification by Varnes (1978).
+Field observations consist of GPS measurements of the scarp, flow lines, and boundaries of the earthflow.
+Identification of sta-